 These are Serrano chili peppers…they look innocent enough, right?
 Don’t let them fool you, they contain an antioxidant called Capsaicin.
 Capsaicin is the nutrient that gives chili peppers their heat.
 This nutrient has many healthful properties.
 It is a natural anti inflammatory, boosts metabolism, and is believed to fight cancer.
 Because of the extraordinary health benefits I try to add chilis to many of my recipes.
-But to do so safely you may need some tips on how to handle hot chili peppers.
+But to do so safely you may need some tips on how to handle a hot chili pepper!

 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)